 Residual Dry Matter (RDM)

-Residual Dry Matter (RDM) refers to the remaining plant material, either standing or on the ground, at the beginning of the growing season (Bartolome et al., 2002).
+Residual Dry Matter (RDM) refers to the remaining plant material, either standing or on the ground, at the beginning of the growing season.
 Annual measurements of RDM provide insight into the previous grazing season’s impact and help determine appropriate grazing levels for the upcoming season.
-RDM shows the combined effects of the previous season’s forage production and consumption by all types of livestock (Bartolome et al., 2002).
+RDM shows the combined effects of the previous season’s forage production and consumption by all types of livestock (Bartolome et al. 2002).

-Regional guidelines have been created to aid in rangeland management for livestock producers and range managers (Bartolome et al. 2002).
+Regional guidelines have been created to aid in rangeland management for livestock producers and range managers (Bartolome et al. 2006).
 These guidelines are intended to help managers assess the proper level of herbaceous forage use.
 Within the supporting guideline assessment, environmental variations are considered, resulting in various RDM guideline suggestions.

 The amount of fall (autumn) RDM significantly influenced forage productivity and composition as documented at a high rain-fall location, Hopland Field Station site (Heady 1956).
-The same series of experiments was intended to determine the effects of RDM and its representation of heavy to moderate grazing on annual rangelands on different sites (Bartolome et al. 2002).
-This series of studies, lasting from 3–5 years, showed that RDM had a significant influence on rangeland productivity in areas that had excessive annual rainfall for the area (15 inches), with annual weather variations considered (Bartolome et al. 2002).
+The same series of experiments was intended to determine the effects of RDM and its representation of heavy to moderate grazing on annual rangelands on different sites.
+This series of studies, lasting from 3–5 years, showed that RDM had a significant influence on rangeland productivity in areas that had excessive annual rainfall for the area (15 inches), with annual weather variations considered (Bartolome et al. 2006).
 However, this experiment did not completely represent the full annual range region, as it focused on flat ground and lacked woody plant cover.
-Additional experiments in the Sierra Foothills suggested a larger range of 600 to 1,200 lb/acre of RDM enhances forage production and species richness ().
+Additional experiments in the Sierra Foothills suggested a larger range of 600 to 1,200 lb/acre of RDM enhances forage production and species richness (Bartolome and Betts 2001).

-Regional guidelines for minimum allowable RDM were initially developed by researchers around 1980; however, the data were limited at the time of writing.
-As an effort to expand on these initial regional guidelines, a scorecard was developed by combining site characteristics such as rainfall, canopy cover, and slope, that affect animal use to quickly estimate grazing capacity (Bartolome et al. 2002).
-This approach can provide useful estimates of grazing capacity and is typically paired with geographic information systems (GIS) to develop mapping of forage availability ().
+Regional guidelines for minimum allowable RDM were initially developed by researchers around 1980 (CITATION); however, the data were limited at the time of writing.
+As an effort to expand on these initial regional guidelines, a scorecard was developed by combining site characteristics such as rainfall, canopy cover, and slope, that affect animal use to quickly estimate grazing capacity (Bartolome et al. 2006).
+This approach can provide useful estimates of grazing capacity and is typically paired with Geographic Information Systems (GIS) to develop mapping of forage availability (Standiford et al. 1999).

 A method for RDM assessment and measurement is clipping of plots.
 Though this technique may vary between organizations, the intention is to accurately measure RDM from a representative plots that reflect overall conditions of the larger rangeland area being managed.
-Detailed instructions for clipping a plot can be found from articles derived by the University of California, Division of Agriculture and Natural Resources (see Bartolome et al. 2002).
+Detailed instructions for clipping a plot can be found in publications by the University of California, Division of Agriculture and Natural Resources (see Bartolome et al. 2006).

-RDM evaluations are typically conducted in the fall prior to the first growing season rains and reflect a combination of the prior season’s forage production, natural breakdown over the summer, and consumption by grazing animals (Bartolome et.al.
-2002).
+RDM evaluations are typically conducted in the fall prior to the first growing season rains and reflect a combination of the prior season’s forage production, natural breakdown over the summer, and consumption by grazing animals (Bartolome et al. 2006).
 This residual material plays a critical role in influencing species’ composition and forage production for the next season.